-During a whirlwind fall festival tour that included stops in Telluride and Toronto where “Lyrebird” was given a warm welcome and eventually a distribution deal with Sony Pictures Classics, Bang and Friedkin spoke about bringing the sparks to this historical drama, creating a courtroom scene you’ll never forget and working with a co-star as unpredictable as Pearce.
+During a whirlwind fall festival tour that included stops in Telluride and Toronto where “The Last Vermeer (then called “Lyrebird”) was given a warm welcome and eventually a distribution deal with Sony Pictures Classics, Bang and Friedkin spoke about bringing the sparks to this historical drama, creating a courtroom scene you’ll never forget and working with a co-star as unpredictable as Pearce.

 How did you get interested in this?